Mexico’s drought reaches critical levels as lakes dry up

 Some of them, like the Villa Victoria reservoir west of the capital, are at one-third of their normal capacity, with a month and a half to go before any significant rain is expected.

-Isais Salgado, 60, was trying to fill his water tank truck at Villa Victoria, a task that normally takes him just half an hour.
+Isaías Salgado, 60, was trying to fill his water tank truck at Villa Victoria, a task that normally takes him just half an hour.
 On Thursday he estimated it was taking 3 1/2 hours to pump water into his 10,000-liter tanker.

 “The reservoir is drying up,” said Salgado.
 “If they keep pumping water out, by May it will be completely dry, and the fish will die.”